How to Install PHPUnit on Ubuntu 22.04 | 20.04

 Example output when installing:

-Add the Composer global bin directory to your system’s PATH environment variable to use PHPUnit globally.
-This will allow you to execute PHPUnit commands from any directory on your server.
+To utilize PHPUnit globally on your Ubuntu system, you must include the Composer global bin directory in your PATH environment variable.
+This adjustment permits the execution of PHPUnit commands from any directory on your server.

 echo 'export PATH="$PATH:$HOME/.config/composer/vendor/bin"' >> ~/.bashrc

-This command appends the Composer global bin directory to your PATH environment variable.
+This command effectively adds the Composer global bin directory to the end of your PATH environment variable, ensuring that the terminal recognizes the PHPUnit commands globally.

 echo $PATH